Skip to main content

 From this point onwards, the VM is up and running.
 To make connecting to the VM more straightforward, we recommend editing the Windows host file to supply a DNS name for our locally hosted VM.

-Setting a fixed IP
+Using a fixed IP

-setup-fixed-ip script
+sudo setup-fixed-ip

 After this, you’ll need to supply the following values: